-Energy Systems, Summer Semester 2021 Lecture 11: Investment

-Prof. Tom Brown

-Department of 'Digital Transformation in Energy Systems', Institute of Energy Technology

-Unless otherwise stated, graphics and text are Copyright © Tom Brown, 2021.
-Graphics and text for which no other attribution are given are licensed under a Creative Commons Attribution 4.0 International Licence.
+Energy Systems, Summer Semester 2025 Lecture 10: Investment Prof. Tom Brown, Dr. Fabian Neumann Department of Digital Transformation in Energy Systems, Institute of Energy Technology, TU Berlin Unless otherwise stated, graphics and text are Copyright © Tom Brown, 2018-2025.
+Material for which no other attribution are given are licensed under a Creative Commons Attribution 4.0 International Licence.

 - 1. Duration Curves and Capacity Factors: Examples from Germany in 2015 - 2.
 Investment Optimisation: Dispatchable Generation - 3.
-Investment Optimisation: Transmission

-Duration Curves and Capacity Factors: Examples from Germany in 2015
+Investment Optimisation: Transmission Duration Curves and Capacity Factors: Examples from Germany in 2015 Load curve

-Load curve

 To understand this curve better and its implications for the market, it's useful to stack the hours of the year from left to right in order of the amount of load.
 Load duration curve